 Put the pot on heat and let it boil, keep stirring.

-Add salt, red chili powder, chaat masala and sugar and mix.
+Add salt, red chili powder, chaat masala, sugar, ginger powder and mix.

 Let it cook until the sauce is thick enough (about halved in quantity) and it start to simmer.

 At this point, taste the chutney and adjust spices if you want. (the quantity I have shared is perfect for sweet, sour and spicy sauce)